ManishModak/opencode-cloud-workers/README.md

 # OpenCode Cloud Workers Plugin ☁️👷

+> [!WARNING]
+> **Development Preview**: This project is currently in active development.
+There are no official releases yet, and APIs may change.

 **"Local Strategy, Remote Execution"**

-A plugin for [OpenCode](https://github.com/google-deepmind/opencode) that enables you to delegate heavy, long-running, or complex coding tasks to asynchronous cloud agents (Cloud Workers), specifically **Google Jules**.
+A plugin for [OpenCode](https://github.com/sst/opencode) that enables you to delegate heavy, long-running, or complex coding tasks to asynchronous cloud agents (Cloud Workers), specifically **Google Jules**.

 ## Features